 HOW many did we do?

 Time for that final shot of the day while Lucy still had on her bright pink scrub top.
-Let’s hope we inspired urology residents John Laylo and Jessie Harina.
+Let’s hope we inspired urology residents Jessie Harina (PG3, tan shirt) and John Laylo (PG4, dark blue striped shirt).

 Tuesday, February 25: